-Ideal for individuals, families, or groups looking for a scenic retreat, the five charming, housekeeping units are original and renovated historic buildings dating from the late 1800s.
+Ideal for individuals, families, or groups looking for a scenic retreat, the five charming, casitas are original and renovated historic buildings dating from the late 1800s.
 Four of these units border a garden courtyard, while the fifth stands alone near the start of the nature trail.
 Each unit has a private bathroom and kitchen and is fully furnished with linens and kitchenware.

 Nearby, natural hot springs fill tubs for exclusive use by overnight guests.
-Also on the courtyard, the McMurray Commons features a multi-use room, a sitting room with fireplace and a kitchen.
+Also on the courtyard, the McMurray Commons features a multi-use room, a dining room and a kitchen.
 Guests are welcome to enjoy this facility; please note that use of the kitchen is only available for rent by groups.
 Download a brochure for more information, including rates.

 While headquarters offers the comforts of home, a visitor center and soaking in the hot springs, you will be surrounded by thousands of acres of scenic wild lands.
 At your doorstep the opportunities for exploration are endless, with more than 22 miles of hiking trails and loops, canyons teeming with wildlife (over 180 bird species have been recorded here!) and dark skies for star-gazing.

 Planning Your Visit